Yasemin Begüm Dalgalar

 Yasemin Begüm Dalgalar (born 8 June 1988) is a Turkish female basketball player for Adana ASKİ in the Power forward position.

 She is 1.85 m tall and 70 kg weight.

-She started her career at Fenerbahçe of İstanbul in 1998 in youth level, and continued in senior level between 2005–2011.
+She started her career at Fenerbahçe of Istanbul in 1998 in youth level, and continued in senior level between 2005–2011.
 She played for Tarsus Belediyespor in the 2011–2012 season before moving to her current team Kayseri Kaski in the 2012–2013 season.

 As of July 2012, she has 105 appearances for Turkey women's national basketball team.

 She has been in the rooster of the Turkey women's national basketball team that ranked 5th at the 2012 Summer Olympics.